 - The number of people allowed in the shelter’s dining room at one time has been reduced to allow for recommended personal distancing among our residents.

-- Because schools are utilizing distance learning, additional programming and activities have been added to better accommodate the children in our shelter.
+- Because schools are utilizing distance learning or hybrid, additional programming and activities have been added to better accommodate the children in our shelter.
 We also hired two part-time child-care staff and an educational assistant to coordinate the logistics of on-site learning.

 - Groups (peer support and DV education) are suspended.